 Module physical security mechanisms are mainly automatic.
 Intrusions, which destroy card secrets through an internal, independent action, are host-observable as system administration events.
-Pictures of the Module security cover are presented in Figures 1 and 2.
+A picture of the Module security cover is presented in Figure 1.

 System administrators may notice tamper detection through unusual Module startup, such as a card failing to initialize.
 The details of such administrator-level logging are platform-dependent.
 It is recommended to investigate the tamper event type reported by the Module, possibly cross-checking the tamper event with other logs.